Qiskit/qiskit-addon-cutting/INSTALL.rst

 Users intending to use the entanglement forging tool should install the ``pyscf`` option.

-Users intending to use the automatic cut finding functionality in the CutQC package should install the ``cplex`` option.
+Users intending to use the automatic cut finding functionality in the CutQC package should install the ``cplex`` optional dependency.

 .. code:: sh